ebi-pf-team/interproscan6/README.md

 `disable_precalc` - Do not run comparison against an InterPro release to retrive precalculated matches, instead run `interproscan` for all input sequences.
 [Boolean]

-`formats` - list output file formats.
-Supported: JSON, TSV, GFF, XML `goterms` - whether to retrieve and include Gene Ontology terms from InterPro in the output files.
-[Boolean] `help` - whether to disble the help message - `interproscan-6` will not run any analysis when `help` is set to true.
+`formats` - List output file formats.
+Supported: JSON, TSV, GFF, XML `goterms` - Whether to retrieve and include Gene Ontology terms from InterPro in the output files.
+[Boolean] `help` - Whether to disble the help message - `interproscan-6` will not run any analysis when `help` is set to true.
 [Boolean]
-`input` - path to input FASTA file
+`input` - Path to input FASTA file
-`outfile` - path and prefix for output files `pathways` - ????
+`outfile` - Path and prefix for output files `pathways` - ????
 [Boolean]
 `lookup_file` - ????